soniquentin/INF473X-The-Hacking-Xperience/Beta_challenge/README.md

 ## 1st part : guess the 5 numbers

-Once the username and the password have been found, the first challenge is to guess the 5 numbers to win the loto.
+The first challenge is to find the username and the password in order to be allowed to play the loto.
+They can be found in the details of the commit _"Add gitignore"_.
+As a matter of fact, we can display the differences between before and after the Python script `my_secrets.py` was "git-ignored" and so get access to what `my_secrets.py` contained right before the commit.
+The second step is to guess the 5 numbers in order to win the loto.
 However, these numbers are randomly generated through the function `challenge` in the `main.py` file :
 ```
 def challenge(id):
     random.seed(int(time.time()) + id)